grynova-ccc/PHuN_Representations/README.md

 * Visualize persistence diagrams/images

-* Extract vectorized topological descriptors (persistent image features and persistent statistics features
+* Extract vectorized topological descriptors (persistent image features or persistent statistics features)

 For a complete example of usage, see the Example Usage section below.